-To qualify for the second installment after midpoint, a student must:
+To qualify for the second installment for all years after midpoint, a student must:

 - 1. Successfully complete at least 26 weeks of study. - 2.
-Complete all midterms for all courses in which the student is enrolled. - 3.
-Midterms must be within stated timeframes. - 4.
-Second installments cannot be requested prior to the last scheduled midterm due date as stated in syllabi.
+Complete all midterms for all courses in which the student is enrolled.

+3. Midterms must be in a timely manner.

+\Second installments cannot be requested prior to the last scheduled midterm due date as stated in syllabi.
+Second disbursement will be distributed after completion of the midterm period approximately week 30.